Nebo15/gandalf.api/README.md

 Gandalf allows you to define multiple decigion tables and to list all decigions that was made.

+You can use it for anti-fraud, risk management, as part any other decigion making purposes.

 ### Decision Table

 It consist of columns that describes API request structure, rows that describe decision-making logic, and cells that represents a single validation rule.